Our real estate litigation solicitors specialise in a range of residential and commercial property disputes. Our practice areas include:

 If the Land Registry makes a mistake which adversely affects the title of a registered owner, the owner can apply to rectify the mistake.

-These are uncertain and complex matters because the parties are emotionally involved, making settlement of the dispute more difficult.
+Boundary disputes are uncertain and complex matters because the parties get emotionally involved, making settlement more difficult.

 Fraudsters target properties, effectively stealing your home by taking the legal title, pretending to be you and selling or mortgaging it.